-- Applicants Representative.
+• Applicants Representative.

-- Main Contractor's Representative.
+- Main Contractor's Representative and/or Event Organiser.

-- Resident Engineer
+- Resident Engineer (if required)

 - Site foreman.

 - Environmental Consultant.

 - Environmental Control Officer.

-NB: It is the responsibility of the main contractors to ensure that all sub- contractors, that work on the site during and after the civil's contract, are informed of the environmental conditions pertaining to the site.
+NB: It is the responsibility of the main contractors to ensure that all sub- contractors, that work on the site during and after the civils contract, are informed of the environmental conditions pertaining to the site.